dkomeza/tiny-git-helper/README.md

 # Tiny git helper
-A small tool designed to make process of using github easier.
+A small tool designed to make process of using git and github easier.

 ## Usage
 ### Instalation